vasugamdha/agent-file/README.md

 | Workflow Agent | A stateless workflow agent with no memory and deterministic tool calling workflows | [Download](https://example.com/item4.af) | [link](github.com) |

 ## FAQ

+### Why Agent File?

+The AI ecosystem is witnessing rapid growth in agent development, with each framework implementing its own storage mechanisms.
+Agent File addresses the need for a standard that enables:

+- **Portability**: Move agents between systems or deploy them to new environments
+- **Collaboration**: Share your agents with other developers and the community
+- **Preservation**: Archive agent configurations to preserve your work
+- **Versioning**: Track changes to agents over time through a standardized format

 ### What state does .af include?